-The Little Birdie model is an 11″ wood tone ring old time, open back, banjo with a 25 1/2″ scale.
+The Little Birdie model is an 11 or 12 inch wood tone ring old time, open back, banjo with a 25 1/2″ scale length.

 Our goal in giving the model name is to have one banjo configuration that is easily and quickly reproducible and can be economically priced so we can get these banjos to folks seeking a banjo who are just starting out or who just like the sound of the “woody” banjo.

-Finish: Aniline Dye stain with a Tru-Oil finish.
+Finish: Aniline Dye stain with General Finishes sealer and clear coat.

-Inlay can be added if requested for additional fee or added after purchase.
+Inlay: None.
+Inlay can be added later for additional cost.

 Here is Snowdrop played with no sock or muffle.